Hao-Lawrence-Huang/scDeepFeatures/README.md

 + `--seed`: The random seed for training.
 + `--augmentation`: Whether to augment simulated data.

-### edit later: ## Implementation of deep learning-based feature selection methods and notebooks for performing feature selection on sampled datasets are in Utils/Feature_selection_methods/Mlp

 ## Data sampling for different data characteristics
 ### Sampled datasets download link:
+Please use the link provided above for full datasets sampled